 Can you accommodate the accelerated learning needs of my accelerated learner?

 The beauty of our program is that it is flexible enough to meet children where they are in any given subject and take them where they want to go.
 Grade placement assessments, completed as part of the enrollment process, allow us to place your student in the appropriate level of curriculum.
 So, for example, if your sixth grader is doing math on a seventh-grade level and reading on an eighth-grade level, we can tailor lesson plans to meet your student's abilities.
 The high school curriculum includes honors and AP® courses, and world language courses are available to all students in up to five languages.

 Are there any in-person learning opportunities for students?

 Yes.
 NVVA's blended learning program serves students in grades 6–12 who may need more support than can be provided through a strictly virtual program.
 Blended learning combines online and in-person instruction.
 Students enjoy weekly in-person instruction with a state-licensed teacher at an assigned Learning Center to help them achieve academic success while also maintaining their virtual classes and assignments.
 NVVA operates two Learning Centers in the Las Vegas Valley and an in-person tutoring site in Reno.
 Families must transport their student to and from their in-person learning site on scheduled days.

 Throughout the year, students will be invited to participate in school outings, field trips (e.g., to historical sites, museums, zoos), picnics, and other social events.
 Local groups of students and parents can get together on their own.
 Stride K12 online national clubs help connect students with like interests and passions.
 And students may attend extracurricular activities at area schools.

 Will my child have the same graduation opportunities as students in traditional public schools?

-Yes, we are a public school in Nevada, so students can earn a diploma through Nevada Virtual Academy based on successful completion and mastery of course content, and of course, exams and state assessments.
+Yes.
+As a public charter school in Nevada students can earn a diploma through NVVA based on successful completion and mastery of course content as well as exams and state assessments.